Azure/azureml-assets/assets/models/system/runwayml-stable-diffusion-v1-5/description.md

 {
    "input_data": {
         "columns": ["prompt"],
-        "data": ["a photograph of an astronaut riding a horse", "Lion Holding Hunted Deer In Grass Fields"], "index": [0, 1]
+        "data": ["a photograph of an astronaut riding a horse", "lion holding hunted deer in grass fields"], "index": [0, 1]
     }
 }